kugg/jerkeby/content/posts/Rop-reduction-zero-call-user-regs.md

 * Dick Svensson, feedback
 * Andreas Kling, kernel experience and feedback from Serenity OS
 * Calle Svensson, Technical guidance and understanding of circumvention methods
-* Anderas from Romab gave some comforting words that cheered me up
+* Anderas from Romab gave some comforting words that cheered me up when I was sick

 ## Future research
 Adding support for "unsigned overflow protection" in gcc would reduce the risk of overwriting the GOT table (and circumventing RELRO) using global variables.